Bayesianize Fuzziness in the Statistical Analysis of Fuzzy Data: A novel conditional sampling schema

 \subsubsection{The model $f_Y(\mathbf y;\boldsymbol\theta_y)$}

 The conditional model is typically designed for fuzzy bounded data.
-Within a regression framework, several statistical models can be applied, including the Beta \cite{ferrari2004beta}, Kumaraswamy \cite{mitnik2013kumaraswamy}, Logitnormal \cite{pinson2012very}, and Logbilai \cite{pena2023unit} distributions.
-However, the true underlying model, such as the normal distribution, may be unbounded.
-In such cases, the fuzzification process effectively bounds the true unobserved realizations $\{y_1, \ldots, y_n\}$.
+In this case, several statistical models can be applied, including the Beta \cite{ferrari2004beta}, Kumaraswamy \cite{mitnik2013kumaraswamy}, Logitnormal \cite{pinson2012very}, and Logbilai \cite{pena2023unit} distributions.
+However, when the true underlying model is unbounded, such as for the Gaussian case, the fuzzification process still bounds the actual unobserved realizations $\{y_1, \ldots, y_n\}$ within the set of most plausible values.

 For unbounded models $f(\mathbf y;\boldsymbol\theta_y)$, the bounding statistics $lb$ and $ub$ can reasonably be approximated by computing the infimum and supremum of the sets $\mathbb{A}_0^{-} = \{\inf(\widetilde{A}_0^{(1)}), \ldots, \inf(\widetilde{A}_0^{(n)})\}$ and $\mathbb{A}_0^{+} = \{\sup(\widetilde{A}_0^{(1)}), \ldots, \sup(\widetilde{A}_0^{(n)})\}$, respectively, derived from the supports of the observed fuzzy numbers.